adahooniłigii, 1956-11-01, pages 1-3

 Naabeehó bikéyah bikáa’gi t’áadoo le’é łeeyi’di dahól̨onii biniiyé naaltsoos ndanideehígíí ’íiyisíí ’agháago shinaanish nilį t’áá ’ałahjį’ níigo Mr. Huerta deiłnínígíí ch’íhoní’ą́.

-“On the Navajo land there’s a bit construction underground with the purpose to keep the documents in a direction where there’s a lot of my work at all times” said the man called Mr. Huerta while staying in a line at the place.
+“On the Navajo land there’s a bit construction underground with the purpose to keep the documents in a direction where there’s a lot of my work at all times” said the man called Mr. Huerta “lining up (the work)”.

 Jó ’éí hada’agééd biniiyé naaltsoos hadadilyaii t’áá ’áłahjį’ nihił yah ’anáhinidééh ní.